bmcorey/ASPects/README.md

 	</section>
 ```

-We have the section, a container and five direct childs, three of them with the same class.
-In *ASPECTS*, doesn't matter which classes have you assigned to each element, is built working with the DOM tags/inheritance directly, leaving the freedom to use the classes with which you feel more confortable.
+We have the section, a container and five direct children, three of them with the same class.
+In *ASPECTS*, it doesn't matter which classes you have assigned to each element.
+It is built to work with the DOM tags/inheritance directly, leaving the freedom to use the classes with which you feel most comfortable.

-In this case, we want to achieve a three column layout with two containers sharing half of the space, we will do the next:
+In this case, we want to achieve a three column layout with two containers sharing half of the space.
+We will do this:
 ```scss
 section 							{ width: 100%; display: flex;
 	.footer 						{ @include row(center, wrap);